penguininthesnow/Week8Assign/README.md

 第一階段研究專案(week8)

 ## Task1 - HTML <script> Attributes -- <br> There are 2 attributes, defer and async , that we can use in <script> tag to change the script loading and executing behavior.
-Q1-1: What happens if we add a defer attribute to a <script>tag?
+Q1-1: What happens if we add a defer attribute to a <script>tag? <br>
 A1-1:

-Q1-2: What happens if we add a async attribute to a <script>tag?
+Q1-2: What happens if we add a async attribute to a <script>tag? <br>
 A1-2:

 Q1-3: When to use these 2 attributes?
-Could you give us code examples to illustrate the use cases for these 2 attributes?
+Could you give us code examples to illustrate the use cases for these 2 attributes? <br>
 A1-3:

 ## Task2 - CSS Selector Naming -- OOCSS, SMACSS, and BEM are 3 common naming guidelines for CSS Selector.
 These guidelines help us write more readable CSS code.
-Q2-1: Introduce the concepts of OOCSS, SMACSS, and BEM naming guidelines.
+Q2-1: Introduce the concepts of OOCSS, SMACSS, and BEM naming guidelines. <br>
 A2-1:

 Q2-2: Tell us which naming guideline is your favorite, and give an example to demonstrate the main concept of that guideline.
-For example, you can demo how to apply the OOCSS naming guideline to the CSS code in our week 1 tasks.
+For example, you can demo how to apply the OOCSS naming guideline to the CSS code in our week 1 tasks. <br>
 A2-2:

-## Task3- Fetch and CORS --  Using built-in JavaScript fetch function, we can send HTTP requests to the back-end and get HTTP responses without refreshing or redirecting the page.
+## Task3- Fetch and CORS --
+Using built-in JavaScript fetch function, we can send HTTP requests to the back-end and get HTTP responses without refreshing or redirecting the page.
 Cross Origin Resource Sharing (CORS) concept plays a critical role if we want to send a request to a different domain with the fetch function.
-Q3-1: What is CORS?
+Q3-1: What is CORS? <br>
 A3-1:

 Q3-2: Can we use the fetch function in our localhost page, to send a request to https://www.google.com/ and get a response?